emissary-ingress/emissary/reference/filter-reference.md

 USER 1000
 ```

-When deploying Ambassador Pro, refer to that custom Docker image,
+When deploying Ambassador Edge Stack, refer to that custom Docker image,
 rather than to `quay.io/datawire/ambassador_pro:amb-sidecar-%aproVersion%`.